Kong/docs.konghq.com/README.md

 ## Generating the Admin API, CLI and Configuration Documentation

 - Make sure that the `resty` and `luajit` executables are in your `$PATH` (installing kong should install them)
 - Several Lua rocks are needed.
-Easiest way to get all of them is to execute `make dev` in the Kong folder
+The easiest way to get all of them is to execute `make dev` in the Kong folder
 - Have a local clone of Kong
-- In the Kong repository, checkout the desired branch/tag/release
+- In the Kong repository, check out the desired branch/tag/release
 - To generate the Admin API docs:
-  - Run: `KONG_PATH=path/to/your/kong/folder KONG_VERSION=0.14.x gulp admin-api-docs`
+  - Run: `KONG_PATH=path/to/your/kong/folder KONG_VERSION=0.14.x gulp admin-API-docs`
   - This command will attempt to:
     * Compare Kong's schemas and Admin API routes with the contents of the file `autodoc-admin-api/data.lua` and error out if there's any mismatches or missing data.